ozone-his/ozone-docker-compose/README.md

 ## 3. Analytics in Ozone FOSS
 There is a number of manual steps required to refresh analytics data in Ozone FOSS, please follow [this](readme/analytics.md) guide to know more.

-:bulb: **Did you know?** Ozone Pro embeds a service called *Ozone Analytics* that streams data from all its components automatically and in real-time data to any reporting and BI platform.
+:bulb: **Did you know?** Ozone Pro embeds a service called *Ozone Analytics* that streams data from all its components automatically and in real-time transfers data to any reporting and BI platform.

 ## 4. Find us
 [Slack](https://openmrs.slack.com/archives/C02PYQD5D0A) - [Forum](https://talk.openmrs.org/c/software/ozone-his) - [Website](http://ozone-his.com)